imse586/imse586.github.io/syllabus/syllabus.md

 **All Honor Code violations will be penalized to the full extent specified by the “penalty policies” sections *and* reported to the University’s Academic Integrity Board (AIB) with no exceptions.**

-## What are the <font color="red">copyright</font> policies?
+## Disabilities and accessibility services

+You can find more information on the disabilities and accessibility services from the University's [Disability and Accessibility Services (DAS) webpage](https://umdearborn.edu/disability-and-accessibility-services).

+## Copyright policies

 You shall not send, upload, or distribute any of the course materials to another person or on the internet.
 The course materials include, but not limited to, the lecture videos and notebooks, and homework and the solutions.
-Once you have read this syllabus to completion, use *zephyr* as the answer to the question in the first homework.
+Once you have read this syllabus to completion, use *grapefruit* as the answer to the question in the first homework.
 The instructor reserves the rights to apply course-level penalties, up to receiving a failing grade (E), to any copyright policy violations.

 ## Food pantry

-The pantry exists to support individuals on their journey as they work toward achieving their goals.
-We are committed to increasing access to food as a key to success, by assisting any student in need!
-If you need access or have questions, please contact the Office of Student Life by phone at 313-593-5390, by email at <umdearbornpantry@umich.edu>.
+Please use the link for the [Student Food Pantry](https://umdearborn.edu/dean-students/dearborn-support/student-food-pantry).

-## University-wide policies or statements
+## University-wide policies & information

-Please see the Course Policies menu on Canvas for information on the following
+Please use the link for [the university-wide policies and information](https://umdearborn.edu/policies-and-procedures/academic-policies-and-procedures/course-policies-relevant-university) that covers the following topics:

+- Emergency Information and Alerts
-- University Attendance Policy
+- Attendance Requirement
-- Academic Integrity Policy
+- Academic Integrity
 - Counseling
-- Disabilities Services
+- Disabilities and Accessibility Services Accommodations
-- Safety Statement
+- Digital Content Accessibility Statement
 - Harassment, Sexual Violence, Bias, and Discrimination

 ## Miscellaneous